General Liability Insurance Cost: Ranges + Calculator

 Why is my GL premium so different from the headline median? +

 Industry classification.
-The $45/month median is across Insureon's entire small-business customer base.
+The ~$45/month median is across all small-business segments.
 Low-hazard industries (consulting, professional services, mental health) pay $250-$700/year.
 Mid-hazard (retail, food service, personal care) pay $400-$1,500/year.
 High-hazard (construction, contracting, towing, auto) pay $1,200-$3,000+/year.
 Same coverage, 10x spread driven by industry risk class.
 Verify your NCCI classification at quote to make sure you're not over- or under-classed.
-Insureon.
+NCCI Atlas — class code lookup.

 Should I get standalone GL or a BOP? +

 BOP (Business Owner's Policy) for most small businesses.
 BOP bundles GL + Commercial Property + Business Income for typically 10-25% more premium than standalone GL — and the property + business-income coverage is worth far more than the marginal premium for any operator with business property.
 Standalone GL only makes sense if you have ZERO property exposure (pure consulting from a home office with no equipment, inventory, or tenant improvements).
-III BOP guide.
+IRMI — BOP vs Standalone GL.

 What does General Liability actually cover (and what doesn't it)? +